Jeremiahk2/Jeremiahk2/README.md

 Welcome to my github.
 Here you'll find projects I have/am working on, as well as various repos I've used.
 I recently ported several repos from my other github account, so feel free to take a look.
 I've pinned some repos that are listed on my resumes as well as a few others I'm happy with.

+I currently have 20 repositories and counting, many of which are privated due to copyright or school restrictions.
+To request access to these, please contact via linkedIn or the email on my resume.

 See some basic information about me below!

 - 🔭 I’m currently working on finishing my computer science degree at NCSU!
 I'm also doing some projects in computer graphics and AI.